TimMikeladze/next-upload/README.md

 );
 ```

-### DrizzlePgAssetStore
+### ☔️ Drizzle

-Works with a [Drizzle](https://github.com/drizzle-team/drizzle-orm) Postgres database.
+Works with a [Drizzle](https://github.com/drizzle-team/drizzle-orm) enabled database.
 This is a great option if you are already using Drizzle in your application and want tighter integration with your database schema.
 It also provides a more performant option for high volume reads/writes to your asset store.

+#### 🐘 DrizzlePgAssetStore - Postgres

 **Note:** You must import and reexport `drizzlePgAssetsTable` from your Drizzle schema file as part of the database migration process to setup the asset store table.